gshipley/enterprise_training/AdminTraining.md

 	# service named start

 You should see a confirmation message that the service was started correctly.
-If you do not see an OK message, I would suggest running through the above steps again and ensure that the output of each command matches the contents of this exercise.
+If you do not see an OK message, I would suggest running through the above steps again and ensuring that the output of each command matches the contents of this exercise.
 If you are still having trouble after trying the steps again, ask the instructor for help.

 ##**Add entries using nsupdate**

-Now that our bind server is configured and started, we need to add our broker node to our DNS entries.
-To accomplish this task, we will use the nsupdate command, which opens an interactive shell where we can perform commands.
+Now that our BIND server is configured and started, we need to add a record for our broker node to BIND’s database.
+To accomplish this task, we will use the nsupdate command, which opens an interactive shell where we can perform commands:

 	# nsupdate -k ${keyfile}
 	> server 127.0.0.1